This post may contain affiliate links. Please read our disclosure policy.

 What Is Paneer?

-It’s commonly used in traditional Indian recipes like Saag Paneer and Palak Paneer, or enjoyed as a flavorful snack.
-One of the best ways to savor paneer is by marinating it.
-Combine it with a mix of spices such as turmeric, cayenne pepper, cinnamon, and salt, along with a tablespoon of olive oil.
-Let it marinate for 15-20 minutes to infuse the flavors.
-Then, cook the marinated paneer in a skillet with 1/2 tablespoon of olive oil, about 2-3 minutes on each side, until it’s beautifully golden.
+Paneer is commonly used in traditional Indian recipes like Saag Paneer, but it’s also delicious as a snack or in salads.
+Marinating paneer is a great way to enhance its flavor.
+Just mix it with spices like turmeric, cayenne pepper, cinnamon, and salt, along with a tablespoon of olive oil.
+Let it sit for 15-20 minutes to soak up the flavors, then cook it in a skillet with a little more olive oil for 2-3 minutes on each side until it’s golden and crispy.

-• Marinade Preparation: Mix 1/4 teaspoon ground turmeric, 1/8 teaspoon cayenne pepper, 1/4 teaspoon kosher salt, and 1/4 teaspoon ground cinnamon with 1/2 to 1 tablespoon of olive oil in a small bowl.
+1. Prepare the Marinade: In a small bowl, mix 1/4 teaspoon ground turmeric, 1/8 teaspoon cayenne pepper, 1/4 teaspoon kosher salt, and 1/4 teaspoon ground cinnamon with 1/2 to 1 tablespoon of olive oil.
 Gently fold the paneer cubes into this mixture.

-• Marinating: Let the paneer sit in the marinade for about 20 minutes.
+2. Marinate the Paneer: Let the paneer sit in the marinade for about 20 minutes to soak up all the flavors.

-When pan-fried, paneer becomes irresistibly crispy and golden on the outside, making it a perfect snack or appetizer.
-This method also firms up the paneer, making it less likely to crumble when later added to curries or other dishes.
-Enjoy the delightful contrast of its crispy exterior and soft interior.
+When you pan-fry paneer, it becomes irresistibly crispy and golden on the outside while staying soft on the inside.
+This makes it perfect for snacking or as an appetizer.
+Plus, pan-frying firms up the paneer, so it holds its shape well when you add it to curries or other dishes later.
+Enjoy the delightful contrast of its crispy exterior and soft interior!

 cubes of pan fried paneer in a skillet.